 Watching the many fishing boats bobbing up and down in the harbor is a must.
 The sea is exceptionally clear and a bluish green.
 It is a photographer’s dream.
 If you walk around to the breakwater, you can shoot back through the harbour to the fortress walks, and capture the orange tiles on the roofs, as well as the church steeples.

-Walk up and down the narrow alleys of Dubrovnik for a day
+Walk up and down the narrow alleys

 There are many narrow streets that come off the main walkway of the old village.
 They are steep and they are fabulous.
 Little hole in the wall cafes abound, cats wander the streets, and the locals washing flutters in the breeze.
 This, for me, was the highlight of our day in Dubrovnik.
 Local women were making lace on the little steps of their houses, and the men were variously congregated in coffee shops in these delightful back streets.